hadi1376tm/Multi-Camera-Markerless-3D-Motion-Capture-System/README.md

     - Place synchronized calibration videos in the `CalVideos` folder and corresponding subject videos, with the same names in the `SyncedVideos` folder.

 4. **Example Data**:
-    - You can download and use the example (also contaning the final output) data from [this link](https://drive.google.com/drive/folders/1zCEKPteKGi976wzmMp3WFPF8V88fDnbS?usp=drive_link) and extract it to your system.
+    - You can download and use the example (also contaning the final outputs) data from [this link](https://drive.google.com/drive/folders/1zCEKPteKGi976wzmMp3WFPF8V88fDnbS?usp=drive_link) and extract it to your system.

     - Execute `start.py` with the provided parameters:
     ```bash